-The LT®3791-1 is a synchronous 4-switch buck-boost voltage/current regulator controller.
-The controller can regulate output voltage, output current, or input current with input voltages above, below, or equal to the output voltage.
-The constant-frequency, current mode architecture allows its frequency to be adjusted or synchronized from 200kHz to 700kHz.
-No top FET refresh switching cycle is needed in buck or boost operation.
-With 60V input, 60V output capability and seamless transitions between operating regions, the LT3791-1 is ideal for voltage regulator, battery/super-capacitor charger applications in automotive, industrial, telecom, and even battery-powered systems.
+The LT®3791 is a synchronous 4-switch buck-boost LED driver controller.
+The controller can regulate LED current up to 52V of LED string with input voltages above, below, or equal to the output voltage.
+The constant-frequency, forced-continuous current mode architecture allows its frequency to be adjusted or synchronized from 200kHz to 700kHz.
+No top MOSFET refresh switching cycle is needed in buck or boost operation.
+With 60V input, 60V output capability and seamless transitions between operating regions, the LT3791 is ideal for LED driver applications in automotive, industrial, and even battery-powered systems.

-For new designs we recommend the LT8390: 60V synchronous 4-switch buck-boost controller due to its numerous performance improvements over the LT3791-1.
+For new designs we recommend the LT8391: 60V synchronous 4-switch, buck-boost LED controller due to its numerous performance improvements over the LT3791.

-T, LT, LTC, LTM, Linear Technology and the Linear logo are registered trademarks of Analog Devices, Inc. All other trademarks are the property of their respective owners.
+∠▼, LT, LTC, LTM, Linear Technology and the Linear logo are registered and True Color PWM is a trademark of Analog Devices, Inc. All other trademarks are the property of their respective owners.